NeutrinoCodes/Neutrino/Installation/Windows/installation_windows.md

 ## Overview
 Neutrino is a C++ library that facilitates writing parallel code running on GPU hardware combining the power of the OpenCL computational framework with the OpenGL graphics language (see https://www.neutrino.codes).

-Neutrino can be successfully installed and used on Windows by using its native **Visual Studio** environment.
-Here we suggest the **VScode** editor toolchain, because this exists in all three operating systems and it works in combination of their corresponding native C/C++ environments.
-This provides a universal toolchain that gives advantages when working from different types of machines.
+Neutrino can be successfully installed and used on Windows by using the **Visual Studio** IDE or **VScode** editor toolchain.

 ## Hardware requirements:
-- **OpenCL-OpenGL interoperability GPU mode**.
-Use the command line tool `clinfo` (see *Software requirements*) to check for the availability of this mode.
-On a terminal do:\
+A GPU having the following characteristic is necessary:
+- **OpenCL-OpenGL interoperability GPU mode**

+This can be verified by installing and using the `clinfo` command line tool (https://github.com/Oblomov/clinfo).
+After its installation, on a command terminal do:\
 `clinfo`\
 \
-In the text output (it can be long!) there should be a section regarding your GPU similar to this one:\
+In the text output (it can be long!) there should be a section regarding your GPU, similar to this one:\
 ...\
 `Name:                                          GeForce GTX 1060 6GB`\
 `Vendor:                                        NVIDIA Corporation`\